gu-fan/riv.vim/doc/riv_quickstart.rst

 Todo item is for keep tracking of todo things.

+They are some Todo symbols at the beginning of lists.
 It's not reStructuredText syntax, so no highlighting in converted files.

-Todo items are some todo symbols on lists.

 * [ ] Use ``<C-E>ee`` to init a todo item on a list.
 * [o] Press it again to toggle it's state.